MSIA/2021-msia423-dong-zizhuo-project/README.md

 * crime suspected
 * drug/weapon involved
 * physical force

+The output will be the probability of being searched or frisked given the features that the user input, it will also provide visualization to show the most influencing features that model used to determine the probabilities.

 The datasets we chose are from the Engima database and contain details and statistics for New York City Police Department’s Stop, Question and Frisk program for 2003-2012.
 Features include the time, date of stop, offense, suspect description, the reason for stop/arrest, whether there were a weapon, contraband and other additional circumstances related to the stop.
 In total, we have around 3.4 million records with 115 features in the raw data.
 While this is a large dataset, the dataset is very sparse (a lot of missing features), so a lot of records will be excluded after data preprocessing and feature selection.
 Aggregations of certain group hierarchy within the will also be performed to reduce the size of the dataset.